-From the architect.
+Text description provided by the architects.
 The showroom RAKE is the latest addition to Trondheim’s art landscape.
 It is the result of a student workshop in which thirty students from the architecture schools of Trondheim, Oslo and Bergen joined forces to design and construct this new exhibition space for art and architecture.

 A majority of the materials used in the construction of the room came from a nearby office building set for demolition.
 This reveals the theme and guiding principle behind the project: Reuse.
 Reuse as in using old materials, but just as importantly; when utilizing new ones, doing this in a manner that allows the process to continue.